NEW: David Petraeus testifies the Benghazi attack was terrorism, a lawmaker says

 The Petraeus affair

--- During the investigation, other communications surfaced between Petraeus and Broadwell, a married mother of two living in North Carolina, an officer in the U.S. Army Reserve and a Ph.D. candidate in the Department of War Studies at King's College London.
+– During the investigation of the e-mails, other communications surfaced connecting Petraeus and Broadwell, who is a married mother of two living in North Carolina, an officer in the U.S. Army Reserve and a Ph.D. candidate in the Department of War Studies at King’s College London.

--- Broadwell, a West Point graduate, had written a biography of Petraeus, published in January, called "All In: The Education of General David Petraeus."
-Having met Petraeus in 2006 when he spoke at Harvard, where she was a graduate student, she wrote the book after researching Petraeus for her Ph.D. dissertation on his leadership skills and visiting him and his team in Afghanistan, where he became top U.S. commander in 2010.
+– Broadwell, a West Point graduate, had written a biography of Petraeus, published in January, called “All In: The Education of General David Petraeus.”
+She met Petraeus in 2006 when he spoke at Harvard, where she was a graduate student.
+She wrote the book after researching Petraeus for her Ph.D. dissertation on his leadership skills and visiting him and his team in Afghanistan, where he became top U.S. commander in 2010.

--- Petraeus and Broadwell began their affair in fall 2011, a few months after he returned to the United States, retired from the Army and took over at the CIA, according to a Petraeus friend.
-They ended it in summer 2012, Petraeus' friend said.
+– Petraeus and Broadwell began their affair in fall 2011, a few months after he returned to the United States, retired from the Army and took over at the CIA, according to a Petraeus friend.
+They ended it in the summer of 2012, Petraeus’ friend said.

--- On November 9, Petraeus quit the CIA, admitting to the affair.
+– On November 9, Petraeus quit the CIA over the affair.
 The House and Senate intelligence committees were informed of the FBI investigation the same day.

 The Allen allegations

--- The Defense Department's inspector general is investigating allegations that Allen sent inappropriate messages to Kelley, the department said on Tuesday.
-The FBI told the department about the allegations on Sunday.
+– The Defense Department’s inspector general is investigating allegations thatt Allen sent inappropriate messages to Kelley, the department said Tuesday.
+The FBI told the department about the allegations Sunday.

--- A U.S. official familiar with the e-mails Allen sent to Kelley described them as warranting the investigation.
-"If they got out, John Allen would be very embarrassed by them," said the official, who added that there was no evidence of physical contact between the two.
-A second U.S. official, who has had the e-mails described to him, characterized their content as "sexy," but could not say whether they "crossed the line."
+– A U.S. official familiar with the e-mails Allen sent to Kelley said, “If they got out, John Allen would be very embarrassed by them.”
+The official added that there was no evidence of physical contact between the two.

 Investigations and fallout

--- Broadwell's affair with Petraeus has raised questions about whether the affair gave her access to national security information that she shouldn't have.
-The allegedly harassing e-mails that the FBI allegedly tracked to Broadwell detailed the "comings and goings of the generals and Ms. Kelley," according to a source.
-Among those believed to be referenced in the e-mails was Petraeus.
-Because parts of Petraeus' schedule were not public, the e-mails raised questions about whether the sender had access to sensitive information.
+– Broadwell’s affair with Petraeus has raised questions about whether it gave her access to national security information that she shouldn’t have had.
+The allegedly harassing e-mails detailed the “comings and goings of the generals and Ms. Kelley,” according to a source.
+One of them was believed to be Petraeus, and because parts his schedule were not public, questions arose about whether the sender had access to sensitive information.

--- Investigators have found classified information on a computer belonging to Broadwell, a law enforcement source told CNN national security contributor Fran Townsend on Wednesday.
-It was not clear if this was a computer seized at her home Monday night or one she had previously given to authorities when she cooperated in September.
+– Investigators have found classified information on a computer belonging to Broadwell, a law enforcement source told CNN national security contributor Fran Townsend on Wednesday.

--- On Tuesday, John Nagl, a retired military officer who worked for Petraeus for years, said that Petraeus insists he never shared classified information with Broadwell.
-He spoke to him via e-mail on Monday and is authorized by Petraeus to talk.
+– On Tuesday, John Nagl, a retired military officer who worked for Petraeus for years and whom the former CIA director authorized to talk, said that Petraeus insists he never shared classified information with Broadwell.

--- Obama said Wednesday that he has seen no evidence of a potentially damaging breach in national security stemming from the affair involving Petraeus.
+– Obama said Wednesday that he had seen no evidence of a potentially damaging breach in national security stemming from the affair involving Petraeus.

--- Obama has put Allen's nomination to become NATO's supreme allied commander on hold pending the outcome of the investigation, White House spokesman Jay Carney said on Tuesday.
+– Obama has put Allen’s nomination to become NATO’s supreme allied commander on hold pending the outcome of the investigation, White House spokesman Jay Carney said Tuesday.